SoloTech01/PhoneX/README.md

 **DISCLAIMER**

-This program was created for research and educational purposes and should not be used for any illegal activities as I will not be responsible for any misuse of the program
+This program was created for research and educational purposes and should not be used for any illegal activity as I will not be responsible for any misuse of the program

 **DON'T FORGET TO LEAVE A STAR✨**